OblivionOcean/Goh/README.md

 ~ $ Goh
 Usage of./Goh:
   -dest string
-        generated golang files dir, it will be the same with source if not set -ext string
+        generated golang files dir, it will be the same as source if not set -ext string
-        source file extensions, comma - separated if many (default ".html") -pkg string
+        source file extensions, comma-separated if many (default ".html") -pkg string
         the generated template package name, default is template (default "template") -src string